 In September 2020, Haydn Boothroyd ” discovered ” this website and contacted me.
-As a Netherthongian , who had left the village in 1956 to go to University, this site enabled him to travel back in time to his youth.
+As a Netherthongian , who had left the village in 1956 to go to University, the site enabled him to travel back in time to his youth.
 Reading the various chapters acted as a catalyst and he started to pass on many of his memories of the village as well as supplying great photographs.
 Initially the information was about his grandfather, John Edward, who had been a master baker at the Deanhouse Institution and later on had his own bakery in Outlane.

 The following photograph, taken in 1947-48, shows the three generations at Blackpool ( see the tram in the background).
 Haydn, aged 11-12, is on the left with Grandad, John Edward, in the centre, and father William on the right.
 Haydn told me that he still has his grandad’s walking stick .